Temple architecture (LDS Church): Logan Utah Temple

 The Logan Utah Temple (2) was the first temple to feature progressive-style ordinance rooms for presentation of the endowment ceremony.
 This design featured a room symbolizing each stage of man's progression: the Creation room, representing the events of Genesis; the Garden room represents the Garden of Eden, where Adam and Eve lived prior to the fall of man; the World room, where Adam and Eve lived after the fall; the Terrestrial room; and the Celestial room, representing heaven.

 During the 1970s the interior of the temple was removed and only the exterior walls remain from the original construction.
 The two-year project replaced the progressive-style ordinance rooms with motion-picture ordinance rooms, constructed a new annex, and addressed many of the structural problems that the temple had developed.
 Spencer W. Kimball, the church president who rededicated the completed temple in 1979, regretted the need to reconstruct the interior of the temple because of the loss of pioneer craftsmanship.
 In addition to these ordinance rooms, the temple has eleven sealing rooms with a total floor area of 119619 sqft.

 The exterior walls of the Logan Utah Temple were originally painted a buff color to hide the dark, rough-hewn limestone.
 In the early 1900s, however, the paint was allowed to weather away, uncovering the stone that characterizes the temple today.

 Manti Utah Temple

 The Manti Utah Temple (3) is described as castellated style with influences of Gothic Revival, Neo-Renaissance, Second Empire and Colonial Revival architecture.
-The temple has four progressive-style ordinance rooms and eight sealing rooms.
+The temple has four progressive-style ordinance rooms and eight sealing rooms, the final ordinance room being in the French Baroque style.
 The total floor area is 100373 sqft.
 The ordinance rooms feature painted murals. the Creation Room mural is the oldest mural in any LDS temple.
 The murals from the Garden and World rooms were replaced in the 1940s due to extensive water damage.
 One of the more dramatic engineering marvels of the early Mormon pioneers are the open-center, self-supporting, spiral staircases located adjacent to the temple's west tower.
 The Manti Temple is one of two temples (Salt Lake being the other) where the endowment is still performed with live actors, rather than on film.